advpetc/blog/content/reads/cpp-primer-ch1.md

 ## Terms

 1. From `std::cout << "Enter two numbers:"; std::cout << std::endl;`, the message is a **string literal**, The second operator prints endl, which is a special value called a **manipulator**.
-2. The prefix `std::` indicates that the names `cout` and `endl` are defined inside the `namespace` named `std`.
-Namespace allows us to avoid inadvertent collision between the names we defined and uses of those same names inside a library.
+2. The prefix `std::` indicates that the names `cout` and `endl` are defined inside the `namespace` named `std`. **Namespace** allows us to avoid inadvertent collision between the names we defined and uses of those same names inside a library.
 3. Conventionally, **header file names** are derived from the name of a class defined in that header.
-Header files that we write usually have a suffix of .h, but some program- mers use .H, .hpp, or .hxx.
+Header files that we write usually have a suffix of .h, but some programmers use .H, .hpp, or .hxx.